 I like to season it all with salt and pepper, and add a drizzle of extra virgin olive oil, but otherwise, the ingredients here are quite minimal.

-You can make individual parchment packets for everyone in your family and bake it all at the same time on one sheet pan, or you can bake multiple portions in one packet.
+You can make an individual parchment paper packet for everyone in your family and bake it all at the same time on one sheet pan, or you can bake multiple portions in one packet.